FloppyDisk-FD/OLSPack/README.md

 FROM litespeedtech/openlitespeed:latest
 RUN apt-get update && apt-get install lsphp74-pspell -y
 ```
-3. Add `build: ./custom` line under the "image: litespeedtech" of docker-composefile.
+3. Add `build: ./custom` line under the "image: litespeedtech" of docker-compose file.
 So it will looks like this
 ```
   litespeed:
-    image: litespeedtech/openlitespeed:${OLS_VERSION}-${PHP_VERSION}
+    image: heremoryoo/openlitespeed:${OLS_VERSION}-${PHP_VERSION}
     build: ./custom
 ```
 4. Build and start it with command:
 ```
 docker-compose up --build
 ```

-## Support & Feedback
-If you still have a question after using OpenLiteSpeed Docker, you have a few options.
-* Join [the GoLiteSpeed Slack community](https://litespeedtech.com/slack) for real-time discussion
-* Post to [the OpenLiteSpeed Forums](https://forum.openlitespeed.org/) for community support
-* Reporting any issue on [Github ols-docker-env](https://github.com/litespeedtech/ols-docker-env/issues) project

 **Pull requests are always welcome**